scverse/scanpy/docs/index.rst

 See the :doc:`external API <external/index>` and the :doc:`ecosystem page <ecosystem>` for tools that harmonize well with Scanpy/anndata.

+Scanpy was selected as an `essential open source software for science <https://chanzuckerberg.com/eoss/proposals/>`__ by CZI, among 32 projects, along with giants such as Numpy, Pandas, scikit-learn, scikit-image, Seurat, and others.

 .. include:: release-latest.rst

 .. put references first so all references are resolved